 These pages could be ignored for a myriad of reasons, the most common ones being:

-Distance from index (DFI) is equal to the clicks from the homepage for each page on the website.
+Distance from index (DFI) is equal to the clicks from the homepage to each page on the website.
 It’s an essential aspect that impacts the frequency of Googlebot’s visits.

-You can access the dashboard from the ‘Impact’ tab.
+You can access the dashboard from the ‘Impact HUB’ tab.

-The following chart shows that if DFI is deeper than 4, Googlebot crawls only half of the web pages or even less.
+The following chart shows that if DFI is deeper than 4, Googlebot crawls only half of the web pages or even fewer.
 The percentage of processed pages reduces if the page is deeper:

 Indeed, distance from the homepage is very important.
 Ideally, high-value pages should be 2-3 clicks away from your homepage.
-Anything that is 4 and more clicks away will be seen by Googlebot as less important.
+Anything that is 4 or more clicks away, will be seen by Googlebot as less important.

 Check if these not-visited pages are valuable and profitable.
 If yes, improve their DFI by linking them from pages with smaller DFI.